-When Giovanni de Verrazano first sailed into New York harbor The shoreline on in 1524, the project site was land under water. the banks of the pristine Hudson River, named for Henry Hudson who first sailed up it in 1609, were further east than they are today.
-Early trading and exploring ventures by Europeans were such that few interactions with Native Americans, sustained traders conducting transactions on ships to avoid entering unexplored territory.
-As trading ventures increased in frequency and the new were slowly settlements explored, European territory was By 1613 a trade house was built on the southern tip established. of Manhattan by the New Netherlands Company, a sponsor of many voyages to the new world in search of trade goods (Wilson Shacks were also built to house the few traders who 1902:395). chose to settle on the island.
-The rapidly expanding fur trade up Hudson River proved enticing for European the down and entrepreneurs and thus the small village at Manhattan's southern tip grew.
+When Giovanni de Verrazano first sailed into New York harbor in 1524, the project site was land under water.
+The shoreline on the banks of the pristine Hudson River, named for Henry Hudson who first sailed up it in 1609, were further east than they are today.
+Early trading and exploring ventures by Europeans were such that traders sustained few interactions with Native Americans, conducting transactions on ships to avoid entering unexplored territory.
+As trading ventures increased in frequency and the new was explored, European settlements were slowly territory established.
+By 1613 a trade house was built on the southern tip of Manhattan by the New Netherlands Company, a sponsor of many voyages to the new world in search of trade goods (Wilson Shacks were also built to house the few traders who 1902:395). chose to settle on the island.
+The rapidly expanding fur trade up River proved enticing for European the Hudson and down entrepreneurs and thus the small village at Manhattan's southern tip grew.